-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Erik Putz.

 Breakfast for dinner has never looked so good.
-Here, we’ve dressed up an classic scramble with avocado, chorizo sausage, microgreens, cheddar and fresh tomatoes.
+Here, we’ve dressed up a classic scramble with avocado, chorizo sausage, microgreens, cheddar and fresh tomatoes.
 Get this scrambled egg taco recipe.

 3. Avocado dressing